Tarmac gear up for Silverstone resurfacing

 The work will be carried out under the guidance of internationally renowned motorsport track expert Jarno Zaffelli, who has been appointed by Silverstone as a contractor for the duration of the project and has been involved in planning the project since October 2018.

-Paul Fleetham, managing director of Tarmac’s Construction business, said: ‘We are exceptionally proud to be working with the team at Silverstone to resurface the iconic British race circuit.
+Paul Fleetham, managing director of Tarmac’s Contracting business, said: ‘We are exceptionally proud to be working with the team at Silverstone to resurface the iconic British race circuit.
 Our appointment demonstrates both the quality of our people and our first-class track record in delivering high-profile, nationally significant schemes.

 ‘We’ve assembled a highly skilled team of professionals from across the country who will be working with pioneering innovations in automated construction to deliver the project to the highest possible standard, and we look forward to getting under way.’